Welcome to the Clinical Rehabilitation and Mental Health Counseling Program (CRMHC)!

-We welcome your interest in our program.
-If you have any questions and/or would like additional information, please contact April Cardiel or visit our office in the Kremen School of Education and Human Development - Room 156.
+We welcome your interest!
+If you have any questions or would like additional information, please contact our Department Office in the Kremen School of Education and Human Development - Room 350, (559) 278-0340.

-The program is a 60-unit program that admits approximately 50 students per year and takes an average of 5 semesters or 2.5 years to complete.
-Average cost to complete the program is $18,900 over a period of 2.5 years.
+The program is a 60-unit program that seeks to admit 25-30 students per year and takes an average of 5 semesters or 2.5 years to complete.
+Average cost to complete the program is $19,000 over a period of 2.5 years.

-The Program was recently ranked 13th in the Nation by the U.S. News and World Report.
-Student outcomes are evaluated each year using field-site evaluation and learning objective rubrics as a part of the overall program evaluation.
-The Program has a total of six Federal RSA training grants that generate a total of $567,511 each year in student support in the form of tuition and scholarships.
-Recently the state of CA has passed statutory requirements for the Licensed Professional Clinical Counselor (LPCC).
-Rehabilitation counseling students have taken additional units and met additional criteria toward this licensure.
+Student outcomes are evaluated each year using field-site evaluation and learning objective rubrics as a part of overall program evaluation.
+The Program has a U.S. Department of Education, Rehabilitation Services Administration (RSA) training grant that generates an average of $130,000 annually for student support in the form of four (4) semesters of paid tuition, professional development, and related expenses.
+Recently, the State of California passed statutory requirements for the Licensed Professional Clinical Counselor (LPCC) credential in which students have taken additional units and met criteria toward this license.

 Rehabilitation counselors work in a variety of settings and perform a variety of roles.
-Graduates of the program have went on to work at locations such as Department of Rehabilitation, Independent living centers, Substance abuse agencies, as well as a variety of non-profit, for-profit and private practices aimed at helping persons with disabilities achieve autonomy and independence.
+Graduates of the program have went on to work at locations such mental health facilities, substance abuse agencies, Department of Rehabilitation, independent living centers, as well as a variety of non-profit, for-profit, and private practices aimed at helping individuals with a wide range of health conditions achieve wellness, autonomy, and independence.